 Phew, it was a lot of work and a long process!
-But I don’t think that many parents or clients check out my credentials or even realize that they are able to look up whether or not the speech path they work with has all of the appropriate credentials.
+But I don’t think that many parents or clients check out my credentials.
+In fact, I don’t think parents know they can look up he credentials of the speech path they work with.
 Here’s what you should look for and where to find it

 While this certification is optional in some states, working with a speech pathologist with a CCC is the most desirable.
 When a clinician has a CCC, not only does it mean that he or she experienced a clinical fellowship year (CFY) to increase their skill set, but they also have to keep up their continuing education, 30 hours over three years.